-Dr Christopher Turner is the Course Leader for the Wildlife, Ecology and Conservation Science degrees.
+Dr Christopher Turner is the Head of Life Science.
 His research studies animals at all levels, from their molecular and cell biology to their behaviour and ecology.
 He obtained his PhD from UCL and has worked in both academia and the pharmaceutical industry.
 Prior to joining the University of Suffolk, Dr Turner worked at the Massachusetts Institute of Technology (MIT) in the USA, where he led a research programme focused on identifying genes that are essential for the development of the vertebrate heart and the vasculature.
 He has also worked at Cancer research UK's London research Institute and GlaxoSmithKline.

 - Vertebrate development

 - Cell adhesion and migration

 - Extracellular Matrix